szabogabor91/gimlet-website/src/concepts/gimlet-stack-concepts.md

 ## Next steps

-To see Gimlet Stack in action, go and [bootstrap your first stack](/gimlet-stack/bootstrap-your-first-stack).
+To see Gimlet Stack in action, go and [Make Kubernetes an application platform with Gimlet Stack](//docs/make-kubernetes-an-application-platform-with-gimlet-stack).